Waterways Branch (dpw)

 - Upon receipt of an approved CG-2554 or CG-4143, the owner may establish the private aids as Indicated on the approved permit.

-The following is a brief outline on how to submit Rig Movement Notification Report:
+The following is a brief outline on how to submit a COPY of your Rig Movement Notification Report (BSSE Form-0144) and/or the Notice of Arrival (33 CFR 146.202) to the Commander, Eighth Coast Guard District:

-- Upon receiving the form the CG performs a review and safety analysis.
-If the rig is operating within one nautical mile of any safety fairway or safety zone a Broadcast Notice to Mariners (BNM) will be issued.
-If the rig poses minimal risk to mariners the moment will be added to the next Local Notice to Mariners (LNM).
+- Please ensure all geographic positioning information (Latitude/Longitude) are provided in the following format: EXAMPLE - 30-00-00.00N, 090-00-00.00W.
+Upon receiving the required information the Eighth Coast Guard District(dpw) performs a waterways safety review.
+If the reported rig is operating within one nautical mile of any navigation channel, safety fairway or safety zone an immediate Broadcast Notice to Mariners (BNM) will be issued.
+Additionally, the rig movement report information will be added to the next Local Notice to Mariners (LNM).
+The Notice of Arrival information shall be disseminated to the Eighth Coast Guard District(ocs) for processing.

 Links from this page to non-U.S. Coast Guard sites are provided as a customer service and do not represent any implicit or explicit endorsement by the United States Coast Guard or of any commercial or private usse or products presented there.